 - 2.1 Phase 2 of Skills Bank went live in April 2019.
-The components of the service and offer are outlined below: - 2.2 Skills Brokers the original concept included a team of specialist Skills Brokers to work with businesses on their growth plans and the implications for their workforce needs in order to support and advise on the best skills solutions.
-In the first phase Skills Brokers were located within the contract for the Skills Bank Operator, this approach perversely skewed activity towards Skills Bank deals when there may have been a more appropriate training solution for the business funded either through mainstream Adult Education Budget (AEB), or an apprenticeship, for example.

-In the second phase 2 Specialist Skills Advisors are located within the Growth Hub.
-This aims to improve the business experience of the services delivered by the LEP as the workforce element of the business growth conversation is no longer separated from the other aspects of the business conversation, such as access to finance.

-2.3 Application process - many employers and training providers, expressed frustration with the application process put in place by the Operator.
+The components of the service and offer are outlined below: - 2.2 Skills Brokers the original concept included specialist Skills Brokers to work with businesses on their growth plans, the implications for their workforce needs in order to advise on the best skills solutions.
+In phase 1 Skills Brokers were procured by the Skills Bank Operator.
+This approach perversely skewed activity towards Skills Bank deals when there may have been a more appropriate training solution funded either through mainstream Adult Education Budget (AEB), or an apprenticeship, for example.
+In phase 2 Specialist Skills Advisors form part of the wider business offer delivered through the SCR Growth Hub service.
+This aims to improve the business experience of the services delivered by the LEP as the workforce element of the business growth conversation is no longer separated from the other aspects of the business conversation. - 2.3 Application process in phase 1 many employers and training providers expressed frustration with the application process put in place by the Operator.
 Citing that this was lengthy, lacked clarity as to what happened at different stages and lacked clear communication on next steps were once an application had been submitted.
 Key performance indicators for business responsiveness were frequently not met.
 In Phase 2 all applications for deals are completed online via an employer portal.
 The application requires employers to identify how the training will support growth (a tick box) and requests evidence to support that selection.
 All employers, training providers and skills advisors are advised on timescales for decisions and contracting.
-Adherence of these KPIs part of our monitoring relationship with the new Operator.

-- 2.4 Marketing the marketing and communications activity on Phase 1 of Skills Bank was managed directly by the Operator which meant we had little control or influence on how this was delivered and managed.
-This has now been brought in house and we have developed and are delivering the communications plan for the Skills Bank in conjunction with the new Operator.
-This gives greater control the key messages about Skills Bank, this can be aligned to wider LEP and Growth Hub communications and campaigns and it provides the opportunity to flex communications to respond to specific business priorities as and when required. - 2.5 Contract Management Direct contract management of the Skills Bank Operator is done by the ESFA on behalf of the LEP.
-This arm's length relationship carries potential risks for the LEP.
-Examples from phase 1 include some instances of business or provider dissatisfaction which, without having the contractual relationship with the Operator, necessitated the Exec (and at points the LEP Board Member) to intervene to negotiate and broker remedies.
+Adherence of these KPIs part of our monitoring relationship with the new Operator. - 2.4 Marketing the marketing and communications activity for Phase 1 of Skills Bank was managed directly by the Operator, which resulted in little control or influence on its delivery or management.
+Marketing and communications in Phase 2 is delivered by the SCR Executive in conjunction with the new Operator.
+This gives greater control the key messages about Skills Bank, it enables greater opportunities for alignment to wider LEP and Growth Hub communications and campaigns and it provides the opportunity to flex communications to respond to specific business priorities. - 2.5 Contract Management The ESFA are responsible for direct contract management of the Skills Bank Operator.
+This arm's length relationship carries risks for the LEP.

-The SCR Executive has sought to develop a closer relationship with the ESFA which enables us to work directly with the Operator to ensure the project responds to the needs of the SCR economy and has greater accountability to local governance arrangements.
-Key members of the Operator's team are co-located within Broad Street West which means any identified issues are easily discussed and resolved.
-This has been crucial in developing the relationship with the growth Hub for the Skills Advisor role.
-Evaluation - Skills Bank is a designated national demonstrator project, testing the impact of a more flexible, employer responsive skills system against the current business as usual offer from Government.
-It is incredibly hard to conduct a robust evaluation with a clear 'control' arm.
-The model proposed by government in the development stage for phase 1 sought to reject some credible applications from employers to see how they fared with the business as usual offer and somehow continue to track that businesses activity.
-This was rejected by the LEP Board as they didn't want any business with a credible case for growth to not receive support.
+Examples from phase 1 include instances of business or provider dissatisfaction which, without having the contractual relationship, necessitated the Executive Team, and at points the lead LEP Board Member, to intervene to negotiate and broker remedies.
+The SCR Executive has sought to develop a closer relationship with the ESFA to enable greater influence over the work of the Operator to ensure that the project responds to the needs of the SCR economy and has greater accountability to local governance arrangements.
+Members of the Operator's team are co-located with the Executive in Broad Street West to enable identified issues to be easily discussed and resolved.

+2.6 Evaluation - Skills Bank is a designated national demonstrator project, testing the impact of a more flexible, employer responsive skills system against the current business as usual offer from Government.
+The evaluation model proposed by government in the development stage for phase 1 sought to create a 'control arm' by rejecting some credible applications from employers to see how they fared with the business as usual training offer.
+This approach was rejected by the LEP Board as they didn't want any business with a credible case for growth to not receive support.